gargsaar/singlepage_website_ni/_posts/2019-09-22-dont-you-say-who-cares-I-do.markdown

 “Then why are you so happy?”
 She stared at me, bamboozled.

-“Why is Baba sherlock?”
+“Why is Appa sherlock?”
 I asked in an attempt to change the topic.

-“Only God knows, why he has come so early today and what he is doing.”
+“Only God knows, why he has come so early today, and what he is doing.”

 Appa had unsettled the house.
 Cushions on the floor, carpet upside down, chairs on the table.
 Amma tried to inquire a couple of times, but all in vain.
 She knew the answer won’t come easily, so she tried again.